elasticio/elasticio.github.io/content/_getting-started/contracts-and-workspaces.md

 ## Limited Workspaces

-Workspaces can have the `limited` or `full` type. `Limited` is intended for platform trial period.
-Workspaces with `limited` type have certain restrictions for integration flows:
+There are two types of workspaces: **limited** or **full**.
+We use limited workspaces for the platform trial periods or developer projects.
+These workspaces have certain restrictions for integration flows:

-- Integration flows in `limited` workspaces are restricted by work time.
-This means that they are automatically stopped after a certain time.
-This time is defined for each installation with an environment variable.
+*   Integration flows in the **limited** workspaces are restricted by work time.
+Meaning, the platform automatically stops all active flows after 8 hours in limited workspaces.
+You can restart the flows afterwards to continue your testing.

-- In `limited` workspaces, integration flows that contain errors will not be suspended.
-Instead, they will be stopped without saving any data.
+*   If your integration flow contains messages in the processing queues, these messages will be removed when the time is up to stop the flow.

-Though not forbidden, **it is highly unrecommended to use `limited` workspaces for any production purposes**. `Limited` workspaces are indicated in the UI:
+> We recommend not to use **limited workspaces** for the production purposes.
+Use **full workspaces** instead.

+The **limited** workspaces are clearly marked in the platform UI:

 {% include img.html max-width="100%" url="/assets/img/getting-started/contracts-and-workspaces/limited-workspace.png" title="Workspace - Limited" %}

-To change workspace type from `limited` to `full`, contact support.
+To change workspace type from **limited** to **full**, contact our support or your tenant administration.

-The default type for workspaces created in a tenant can be changed.
-A user with corresponding permission can do that, using `"default_workspace_type"`, setting `limited` or `full` as a value.

 ## Related links